The smell of death in the month of May

 What about their scent?
 Hawthorn blossom was said to smell like the Great Plague in Medieval times, leading to primitive superstitions about their association with death.
 There may be a scientific explanation, since Hawthorn flowers have triethylamine in their scent, which is one of the first chemicals released by decaying bodies.
 It is not surprising that hawthorn flowers are associated with death in so many folk tales.

 The smell of triethylamine?
 It’s a bit fishy.
 It’s the same odour as rotting fish, and similar to bad breath, gangrene and the rather delicate problem of bacterial vaginosis.
-Choosing death to have the the superstition about seems like the best of that bunch, to me.
+Choosing death about which to have the superstition seems like the best of that bunch, to me.